danleavitt0/codecamp-examples/variables/examples/messiGoals/README.md

   - `championsLeagueGoals`
   - `copaDelReyGoals`

-Create a fourth variable named `totalGoals`. `totalGoals` should equal the sum of all of Messi's goals for this year.
+Create a fourth variable named `totalGoals`. `totalGoals` should store the sum of all of Messi's goals for this year.

 ## Output